We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Often, the packaging will say how to use the product and what the recommended serving size is.
 But if you’re ever unsure, start with a low dose.
 From there, you can see how your body reacts and adjust based on your desired results.

 Topicals can be tricky to dose.
 A good rule of thumb is to use about as much as you would with a non-CBD topical product.

 - changes in weight

-Talk to your doctor before trying CBD, especially if you’re taking any medications.
+Talk with your healthcare professional before trying CBD, especially if you’re taking any medications.
 CBD may interact with some medications.

-Another thing to make sure you take into consideration when consuming CBD is ingesting it alongside high-fat meals.
-High-fat meals can severely increase CBD blood concentrations, which can
+Another thing to consider when consuming CBD is ingesting it alongside high fat meals.
+High fat meals can severely increase CBD blood concentrations, which one

-FAB CBD has a generally positive reputation and is fairly transparent about its products.
-It sells a variety of full-spectrum and isolate products.
+FAB CBD has a generally positive reputation and is fairly transparent about their products.
+They sell a variety of full-spectrum and isolate products.
 Although COAs are posted online, they aren’t batch-specific, and a few products are missing COAs.

 The labeling on each product’s dosage is clear, and the website provides guidelines on how to use everything.
-With this information, it makes it easy for customers to know what to expect of their products.
+This information makes it easy for customers to know what to expect from their products.

-If you want to try CBD, be sure to talk to your doctor first.
+If you want to try CBD, be sure to talk with your doctor first.

 Robin Mosley is a Chicago-based writer.
 Her work has appeared in publications including Food and Wine and The Kitchn.
 Her work deals with food, gaming, or business connected to intersectional identities.
 You can keep up with her on Twitter or on her website robinmosley.com.